-No Limits to Their Sway: Cartagena’s Privateers and the Masterless Caribbean in the Age of Revolutions by Edgardo Pérez Morales is one of the best and most interesting books I have read about Cartagena’s history.
+No Limits to Their Sway: Cartagena’s Privateers and the Masterless Caribbean in the Age of Revolutions by Edgardo Pérez Morales is my favorite book I’ve read about Cartagena’s history.
 With a unique topic that focuses on the sailors that raided Spanish trade ships during Cartagena’s short lived independent state of 1811-1815, it sheds light on a little known but fascinating aspect of the city’s history.
 Read on for a complete review of No Limits to Their Sway.

 Edgardo Pérez Morales’s No Limits to Their Sway: Cartagena’s Privateers and the Masterless Caribbean in the Age of Revolutions is a unique and worthy contribution to the literature about Cartagena’s and the wider Caribbean’s history during the independence movements of the early 1800s.